JaviMaciasG/pdf-form-id-fill/README.md

 python pdf-form-identify-fields.py my-form.pdf
 ```

-This will generate a shell file that allows modification using a command in the shell, and also an ini_file that can be further edited.
+This will generate a shell file that allows modification using a command in the shell, and also an INI file that can be further edited.
 To keep things simple, these files are named after the name of the pdf file, changing its extension to `.sh` and `.ini`, respectively.
 In the example these files would be `my_form.sh` and `my_form.ini`.

 ### Fill Form Fields

 To fill form fields in a PDF, use the `pdf-form-fill.py` script.
-You can specify the field values as command-line arguments in 'field_name=value' format, or you can provide an INI file with the 'field_name=value' pairs.
+You can specify the field values as command-line arguments in `field_name=value` format, or you can provide an INI file with the 'field_name=value' pairs.
 If you don't specify an output PDF file name, the script will create a new PDF file with `-filled`` appended to the input PDF file name.
 You can also provide both an INI file and field definitions in the command line (command line field definitions override those found in the INI file, if the are found in both sources).

 For example, to fill form fields using command-line arguments: